 Boxing (s): Eduardo is rather good at engaging in fisticuffs, a skill that comes in handy when using his Strong-Arms to fight people.
 He can divide his total action score between two punching attacks, the second of which will occur as a contingent action.

 Engineering (i): an engineering student, Eduardo is rather good at understanding how things are put together.
 As such, he has this skill, which allows him to reduce the difficulty of building things by one difficulty level, if he's got some source tech to work with.

 As one of the five Troubleshooters, Eduardo could readily rely upon his fellow engineering students for aid in a pinch, since they had all gone adventuring together for a while.
 As he's now dating Terry, the two can also consider each other contacts above and beyond the others.

 Gloryhound: Eduardo wanted to be loved... by everybody.
-After he built his Strong-Arms suit, he decided he wanted to be a super hero in order to make Jenny (and everybody else) look upon him in awe.
+After he built his Strong-Arms suit, he decided he wanted to be a super hero to make Jenny (and everybody else) look upon him in awe.
 This dream quickly fell apart, however.

 For the most part, Eduardo wore ordinary clothing while adventuring with the Troubleshooters, though sometimes he made sure it was dark - like when, say, committing crimes.
 The only 'special' accessory he added to his usual ensemble was his Strong-Arms partial exoskeleton.

 Eduardo Giotti is a stubborn, thick-headed sort, yet inexplicably charming.
 Sure he's smart, but he lacks common sense in most things he does.
 In fact, it took him about a year to finally figure out that Jenny Swensen wasn't ever going to get involved with him.

 However, he's since started to 'grow up', even getting rid of his Strong-Arms unit, to return to a normal life.

 Legal Status: American citizen with no known criminal record

 Weight: 195 lbs.